Banknotes of the pound sterling: Series G

+Series H

+On 2 July 2025, The Bank of England launched a month-long consultation, with the possibility to replace historical figures with new features for the next design of Series H banknotes.
+The reported ideas include British birds, bridges, bangers and mash, nature, innovation, or key events in history.

+A first £100 note since 1945 could appear on the series.

 High-value notes

-Not since 1945 have notes with a higher value than £50 been issued for general circulation by the Bank of England, although banks in Scotland and Northern Ireland still use £100 notes.
+Not since 1945 have notes with a higher value than £50 been issued for general circulation by the Bank of England, although banks in Channel Islands, Scotland and Northern Ireland still use £100 notes.
 However, the Bank of England does produce higher-value notes that are used to maintain parity with Scottish and Northern Irish notes.
 Banknotes issued by Scottish and Northern Irish banks have to be backed pound for pound by Bank of England notes (other than a small amount representing the currency in circulation in 1845), and special £1 million and £100 million notes are used for this purpose.
 Their design is based on the old Series A notes.

 Scotland and Northern Ireland

 While provincial banks in England and Wales lost the right to issue paper currency altogether, the practice of private banknote issue has continued in Scotland and Northern Ireland.
 The right of Scottish banks to issue notes is popularly attributed to the author Sir Walter Scott, who, in 1826, waged a campaign to retain Scottish banknotes under the pseudonym Malachi Malagrowther.
 Scott feared that the limitation on private banknotes proposed with the Bankers (Scotland) Act 1826 would have adverse economic consequences if enacted in Scotland because gold and silver were scarce and Scottish commerce relied on small notes as the principal medium of circulating money.
 His action eventually halted the abolition of private banknotes in Scotland.

 Scottish and Northern Irish banknotes are unusual, firstly because they are issued by retail banks, not central banks, and secondly, as they are technically not legal tender anywhere in the UK – not even in Scotland or Northern Ireland – as they are in fact promissory notes.

-Seven retail banks have the authority of HM Treasury to issue sterling banknotes as currency.
+Six retail banks have the authority of HM Treasury to issue sterling banknotes as currency.
 Despite this, the notes can be refused at the discretion of recipients in England and Wales, and are often not accepted by banks and exchange bureaus outside of the United Kingdom.
 This is particularly true in the case of the Royal Bank of Scotland 's £1 note, which is the only £1 note to remain in circulation within the UK.